 There are several different types of mental examinations that SSA can order in a given case.
 For those with issues like depression, anxiety, or bipolar disorder, SSA will often schedule a mental status exam ( MSE ), which is meant to provide a snapshot of your current mental condition.

-What makes you fail a psych test?
+Can you fail a psychological test?

 How do you prove mental disability?